 Due to the security measures against the covid-19 Coronavirus taken by the Japanese authorities, there are some travel restrictions that may affect you.

 Check the details at: Coronavirus (COVID-19) Advisory Information

 Japan is not far from the Philippines in terms of distance but until recently it hasn’t been a typical destination for Filipinos.
 This is because it has been difficult to get a visa for Japan.
 However, it is now easier than ever for Filipinos to enter the Land of the Rising Sun.

 This guide will explain the different types of Japan visas for Filipino citizens and how you can apply.
-In 2020, the availability of a new online visa will make it even simpler to get a visa for Japan from the Philippines.
+Additionally, the upmcing launch of a new online visa will make it even simpler to get a visa for Japan from the Philippines.

 Japan visa types

 Here is a list of all the different types of Japan visas available to Filipinos and their purposes for visiting the country.

 |Japan Visa types available to Filipinos|